UltraEngine/Documentation/Lua/Camera_AddPostEffect.md

 ## Returns

-Returns the index of the added post-processing effect, or negative one (-1) if the effect could not be added.
+Returns the index of the added post-processing effect, or zero if the effect could not be added.

 ## Remarks